solliancenet/microsoft-postgres-docs-project/labs/04_postgres_ai.md

 ## Exercise 2: Create an Azure OpenAI resource

-The `azure_ai` extension requires an underlying Azure OpenAI service.
-In this exercise, you will provision an Azure OpenAI resource in the Azure portal.
+The `azure_ai` extension requires an underlying Azure OpenAI service to create [vector embeddings](https://learn.microsoft.com/azure/postgresql/flexible-server/generative-ai-overview#embeddings).
+In this exercise, you will provision an Azure OpenAI resource in the Azure portal and deploy an embedding model into that service.

 ### Task 1: Provision an Azure OpenAI service

-If you do not have a resource, the process for creating one is documented in the [Azure OpenAI resource deployment guide](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
+In this task, you create a new Azure OpenAI service.

 1. In a web browser, navigate to the [Azure portal](https://portal.azure.com/).